dbieber/davidbieber.com/hugo/content/snippets/2020-01-02-pyd-swyt-cf-bh-din.md

 ### Say What You Think

-It can be easier to go along with thae status quo that to voice dissent.
+It can be easier to go along with the status quo that to voice dissent.
 It can be easier to assume others are correct than to voice confusion.
 Usually though, it is better to express your dissent / confusion / support.
 The "swyt" in pyd-swyt serves as a constant reminder to speak your mind, especially when it would be more comfortable not to do so.